Assessment of Simulation-based Inference Methods for Stochastic Compartmental Models in Epidemiological Research

-Expanding the analysis, we applied both methods to a more complex stochastic two-variant SEIR model with practical non-identifiabilities and parameter couplings.
+Expanding the analysis, we applied both methods to a more complex stochastic two-variant SEIR model with practical non-identifiabilities and parameter couplings, that does not admit a reference posterior.
 In this setting, both methods fit the data well and achieved similar predictive power and uncertainty, yet PF produced narrower marginal posteriors that were largely enclosed by the broader CNF posteriors and simultaneously showed low effective sample sizes for several parameters.
 This pattern is consistent with resampling in PF concentrating particles in high-likelihood basins, i.e., on the fit to the data.
 This property can limit tail exploration in the parameter space especially when the posterior surface contains ridges or mountain-pass structures.
+Additionally, PF based methods are, as most MCMC methods, highly dependent on the choice of the initial parameter value.
+Uninformative initial parameter values lead to degenerate likelihood estimate and therefore stuck Markov chains.
 CNF achieved good calibration results in this setting, although its recovery plots indicated that parameter recovery was not perfect.
-The wider posteriors for CNF contrasts with prior literature where amortized inference often underestimates uncertainty~\citep{hermans2022trust}.
-Despite these differences, both methods captured the inference data accurately and showed strong predictive performance, as evidenced by low and similar RMSEs.
-Their application in this setting shows that amortized methods may struggle with calibration, yet still provide strong predictive performance and exact MCMC based method estimate the bulk of the posterior well while underestimating its width caused by too less parameter space explorance.
+The wider posteriors for CNF contrasts with prior literature where amortized inference often underestimates uncertainty~\cite{hermans2022trust}.
+Despite these differences, both methods captured the inference data accurately and showed strong predictive performance, as evidenced by low and similar predictive energy scores.
+Their application in this setting shows that amortized methods may struggle with calibration, yet still provide strong predictive performance and exact MCMC based method estimate the bulk of the posterior well while underestimating its width caused by insufficient exploration of the parameter space.